ChiragS007/ChiragS007/README.md

 - 👋 Hi, I’m @ChiragS007
-- 👀 I’m interested in Developing backend Spring Boot Api's and ETL on the side.
+- 👀 I’m interested in Developing backend Spring Boot Apis and ETL on the side.
-- 🌱 I’m currently working on a Spring Boot Project and learing more and more dev tools
+- 🌱 I’m currently working on a Spring Boot Project and learning more and more dev tools
-- 📫 How to reach me Instagram, Twitter, Reddit, Whatsapp, Telegram
+- 📫 How to reach me Instagram, Twitter, Reddit, WhatsApp, Telegram

 <!---
 ChiragS007/ChiragS007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.